‘The Wind Blew Cocaine Into My Purse,’ Florida Woman Allegedly Tells Cops

 Apparently that explanation didn’t fly, as it were.

-According to the AP, authorities nonetheless charged the suspect with cocaine possession, a felony, and a marijuana possession, a misdemeanor.
+According to the AP, authorities nonetheless charged the suspect with cocaine possession, a felony, and marijuana possession, a misdemeanor.
 She subsequently bonded out from the St. Lucie County Jail in the incident that occurred on March 21 but is just now surfacing in the media.

 This story will be updated by the Inquisitr as more details become available.